Badla (2019 film): Plot

 Naina later saw news reports accusing Sunny of embezzling money from the bank where he worked before disappearing.
 She realised that Arjun had taken Sunny's wallet and used his wife's credentials to hack the bank and frame Sunny.
-Rani eventually identified Naina's car at the scene of her son's disappearance, but Naina's lawyer falsified an alibi.
+Through the number plate, Rani identified Naina's car at the time of her son's disappearance, but Jimmy falsified an alibi.
 Although the police accepted it, Rani wasn't convinced.
-She confronted Naina at a public event, begging her to reveal Sunny's whereabouts, but Naina kept up her lie.
+She confronted Naina at an event where she was awarded the ‘Businesswoman of the Year’.
+Rani begs her to reveal Sunny's whereabouts, but Naina kept up her lie.
 Months later, she and Arjun were contacted by a blackmailer, leading to the events that got her arrested.

 Badal theorises that Rani killed Arjun, with Nirmal's help since he worked at the hotel.
 Naina admits she saw Rani in the room but had lied to test Badal's competence.
 Badal then reveals that there was no witness—he had made it up to get the truth from her.
+In order to place the blame on Arjun, he convinces Naina to reveal the location of the swamp where Sunny's car was dumped; a belonging that was specific to Arjun would be placed to make Naina appear innocent in the act.
 Now trusting him, Naina confesses a dark secret: Sunny had still been alive in the trunk when she dumped the car, but she chose to let him die to avoid getting caught.
 Shocked by her actions, Badal suggests that Naina, not Arjun, orchestrated the cover-up and framed Sunny.
 He speculates that Arjun, overcome with guilt, went to the hotel to confess to Rani and Nirmal, and Naina killed him to keep the truth hidden.
 Naina denies this, insisting that her earlier story is the real one.

-Badal refuses to defend Naina any further unless she admits to killing Arjun.
-Naina finally confesses, revealing where Sunny's body is hidden so they can frame Arjun for his murder.
-Badal agrees to continue helping her, but steps outside for a moment.
+Badal refuses to defend Naina any further unless she admits to killing Arjun, which Naina does.
+Badal agrees to continue helping her, but steps outside to call his wife about his overtime work on this case.
 Meanwhile, Naina receives a call from Jimmy and notices that Badal's pen is disrupting the signal.
 Realizing something is wrong, she discovers that the man posing as Badal was an imposter when the real Badal Gupta arrives at her door.
 Horrified, Naina disassembles the pen, revealing a hidden voice recorder with her confessions.
 She looks out the window and sees the imposter and Rani in the apartment across from hers.
-The man posing as Badal removes his disguise, revealing himself as Nirmal.
-Rani then calls the police to have Naina arrested.
+The man posing as Badal removes his disguise, revealing himself to be Nirmal.
+With solid evidence backing her up this time, Rani then calls the police to have Naina arrested.